 Business credit is a measure of your business’s ability to pay its debts and is used by business lenders to assess risk.
 There are a variety of ways to build business credit:

-2. Incorporate your business.
+- Incorporate your business.
 Forming a corporation — like a C-corp, S-corp, or LLC — will help you legally establish your business and separate your business assets from you, the owner.
-You’ll also have an easier time getting a business checking account since many business banks require you to have a business tax ID number.
+You’ll also have an easier time getting a business checking account since many business bank accounts require you to have a business tax ID number.

 To help you develop these skills and gain confidence in all things business finance, consider listening to business podcasts, reading finance books or newspapers, or even getting a mentor with business finance experience.
-SCORE.org offers free small business mentoring from former business executives, so it’s safe to say you could find a former CFO or bookkeeper to learn from.
+SCORE.org offers free small business mentoring from former business executives, so you might be able to find a former CFO or bookkeeper to learn from.

 At Bluevine, we are dedicated to helping small businesses optimize their financial health.
-Our Business Checking account offers the flexibility and transparency business owners look for in a banking partner, and our financing and payments options will help you streamline cash flow management and more effectively grow your business.
-Learn more at www.Bluevine.com.
+With a business checking account that offers the flexibility and transparency business owners look for in a banking partner, you can streamline cash flow management and more effectively grow your business.